-Young children often show an interest in hair as they explore new textures.
+Young children often show an interest in their hair as they explore new textures.
 It’s common for children to go through a developmental stage of playing with their own hair or their caregiver’s hair.
 For a few children, however, hair becomes an obsession and can lead to severe uncontrollable hair-pulling, also known as trichotillomania.

 Children with trichotillomania often pull hair from all over their bodies, including the scalp, eyebrows, eyelashes, arms, and legs.
 This often leads to bald patches in unsightly places and can cause embarrassment to an older child.
-Younger children may not even notice or be bothered by the hair loss.
+Younger children may not even notice or be bothered by hair loss.

 It is not known why some children resort to hair-pulling.
 Many experts think boredom, stress, or anxiety are contributing factors.
 Others think this is a form of self-soothing or self-stimulation.